The Report of the Conference on the School of Foreign Service

 more than twice what it earned.
 Such continuing deficits had to be remedied somehow,

 and by 1951 Fr.
-Guthrie as President had determined the way: financial integration,
+Guthrie, as President, had determined the way:

 "bleed one school for the benefit of another".

-The projected blood donor, of course, was to be the SFS
+The projected blood donors, of course, weres to be the Foreign Service and Law Schools

-in the support of a bigger Graduate School.
+in the plan for a greater Graduate School.

-then expect the SFS to pay part of the luminaries' salaries
+then expect the SFS to pay part of those luminaries' salaries

-in exchange for their teaching some the SFS undergraduate courses,
+in exchange for their then teaching some the SFS undergraduate courses,

 Fr.
-Walsh, however, often preferred hiring his own faculty for those SFS courses
+Walsh, however, often preferred hiring his own faculty for SFS courses

 rather than accepting another school's choices,

-More than simple jurisdictional or personal rivalry was involved.
+More than simple jurisdictional or personal rivalry would be involved.

 For one thing, Fr.
 Walsh sometimes doubted the abilities of Fr.
 Guthrie's candidates

 Frs.
-Walsh and Guthrie were, politically, polar opposites.
+Walsh and Guthrie, politically ,were polar opposites.

 While the SFS faculty ws quite heterogeneous